Brazil's aviation gasoline market disrupted amid quality concerns

 The company said in a statement it planned to restart domestic production of avgas in October.
 It did not specify the size of the batch in which the chemical anomalies were detected.

-Reporting by Luciano Costa; Writing by Gram Slattery; Editing by Nick Zieminski and Richard Chang
+Reporting by Luciano Costa; Writing by Gram Slattery; Editing by Nick Zieminski, Richard Chang and Marguerita Choy